aktos-io/service-runner/README.md

 # Advantages over supervisor

-* Debug your services easily
+* Debug your services easily ([`ssh ...` ->] `tmux attach`)
-* Painless interaction with your services after they are started on a headless server
+* Painless interaction with your services after they are started on a headless server (crashed app's console waits for you when you `tmux attach`)
-* Easily extend your service script (by using simple BASH knowledge)
+* Easily extend your service script by adding one more line
+* Create advanced service scripts by your Bash knowledge (like Gulp)
+* Advanced configuration needs almost no learning curve
 * Use same service script both in development and production (no reconfiguring and testing)
-* Distribute service (and development!) script(s) along with your project folder
+* Distribute development/production script(s) along with your project folder
-* Service scripts are bash scripts, so you are not limited with some configuration options (like Gulp)
-* Almost no learning curve